HealthyStockprescription drugs overview

 What are Anticonvulsants?

-Anticonvulsants are diverse class of drugs indicated for the treatment of various types of seizures associated with seizure disorders such as epilepsy, a neurological dysfunction in which excessive surges of electrical energy are emitted in the brain, and other disorders.
-Anticonvulsant drugs are central nervous system depressants.
+Anticonvulsants represent a diverse class of drugs indicated for the treatment of various types of seizures associated with seizure disorders such as epilepsy, a neurological dysfunction in which excessive surges of electrical energy are emitted in the brain, and other disorders.

-The first anticonvulsant medications were bromides, introduced in 1850.
+The first effective anticonvulsant was potassium bromide, introduced in 1857.
 In 1910, phenobarbital, which then was used to induce sleep, was found to have antiseizure activity and became the drug of choice for many years.
-In 1940, phenytoin was found to be an effective drug for the treatment of epilepsy.
+In 1940, phenytoin was found to be an effective for the treatment of epilepsy.
 The last ten years of the 20th century were called in neuroscience "decade of the brain".
 This period has brought many new antiepileptic drugs: vigabatrin, lamotrigine, topiramate, tiagabine, gabapentin, oxcarbazepine, levetiracetam and zonisamide.

 • Aldehydes